thomaswang/react-live-playground/README.md

 #### code: String

-See `react-live` for the kind of React code you can use here.
+See [React Live](https://github.com/FormidableLabs/react-live) for the kind of React code you can use here.
 Pure JSX works because `react-live` pre-renders.

 #### theme: Object